johanngerell/jg_test_state/README.md

 ### Adding user-defined data

-As an exmaple, the typical output of state data of user-defined position and velocity types can look like this:
+As an example, the typical output of state data of user-defined position and velocity types can look like this:

 ```c++
 moving_particle particle;